Ever seen those funny-looking curl bars at the gym?

 Close Vs. Wide Grip

-For those that are unaware, your bicep is made up of two sections - the inner head (closest to your body) and the outer head (furthest).
+For those who are unaware, your bicep is made up of two sections - the inner head (closest to your body) and the outer head (farthest).

 This is the part you’ll most likely notice when you’re flexing in a mirror to see just how well you’ve been making progress.